City Guide for: Durham, UK

 Airport

-The closest major international airport serving Durham is Newcastle International Airport (NCL), located approximately 25-30 miles north of the city.
-From NCL, reaching Durham is straightforward.
-You can take the Tyne and Wear Metro system from the airport directly to Newcastle Central Station (about 25 minutes), and from there, frequent direct train services run to Durham Train Station, typically taking around 10-15 minutes.
-Alternatively, direct bus services operate between the airport and Durham, though they may take longer.
-Taxis and ride-sharing services are also readily available for a direct, albeit more expensive, journey.
+The closest major international airport to Durham is Newcastle International Airport (NCL), located approximately 25 miles (40 kilometers) north of the city.
+From the airport, you can easily reach Durham by public transport.
+Take the Tyne and Wear Metro directly from the airport terminal to Newcastle Central Station (around 25 minutes), and then catch a direct train from Newcastle Central Station to Durham Railway Station (about 15-20 minutes).
+Alternatively, direct bus services operate, or taxis are readily available for a more direct, albeit more expensive, journey to Durham.

 Attractions